kwhat/jnativehook/README.md

 * Mouse Drag Events
 * Mouse Wheel Events

-In addition to global event listners, this library has the ability to post native events back to the native operating system.
+In addition to global event listeners, this library has the ability to post native events back to the native operating system.

 ## Download